carpentries-incubator/workflows-nextflow/episodes/09-configuration.md

 ### Process selectors

-The resources for a specific process can be defined using `withName:` followed by the process name ( either the simple name e.g., `'FASTQC'`, or the fully qualified name e.g., `'NFCORE_RNASEQ:RNA_SEQ:SAMTOOLS_SORT'`), and the directives within curly braces.
+The resources for a specific process can be defined using `withName:` followed by the process name e.g., `'FASTQC'`, and the directives within curly braces.
 For example, we can specify different `cpus` and `memory` resources for the processes `INDEX` and `FASTQC` as follows: